DrKoine Love the text, and she will love you back.

 Stacks Image 474

-Paul has spent two years in Caesarea because of a miscarriage of provincial justice.
-The procurator Felix was looking for a bribe and wanted to do the leaders of Jerusalem a favor (Acts 24:26–27).
-Felix was so corrupt, Rome replaced him with Festus.
-Festus, new on the job, was manipulated by the leaders of Jerusalem to have Paul's trial moved back to Jerusalem.
-To avoid the jeopardy of this Jerusalem ruse, Paul appealed to Caesar.
-Festus was in a pickle.
-He had a prisoner with no witnesses for the case, and no case for the prosecution.
-Yet, he had to write up formal transfer papers to Rome, since a Roman citizen had appealed to the emperor.
-Agrippa II was his ticket to help him with the task.
-Paul appears before Agrippa and gives his defense, and all assembled, which included the tribunes of Caesarea (Acts 25:23), agreed Paul was innocent.
-The tribune who commanded Julius probably relayed all this information to his centurion, Julius, when giving him his orders.
-This communication impacted the future relationship of Paul and Julius.
-When the story of the journey to Rome starts in Acts 27:1, the grammar suddenly shifts to first person plural, “we.”
+Paul languished two years incarcerated in Caesarea due to a miscarriage of provincial justice.
+The Roman governor in Caesarea, Felix, held Paul without justification: He was looking for a bribe from Paul, but also he was doing Jerusalem leaders a favor (Acts 24:26–27).
+Rome replaced corrupt Felix with Festus.
+Jewish leaders lobbied inexperienced Festus to move Paul's trial back to Jerusalem as a ruse to kill him.
+To avoid this Jerusalem jeopardy, Paul appealed to Caesar.
+A Roman citizen had appealed to the emperor, but Felix had left Festus with a prisoner with no witnesses for the case, and no case for the prosecution.
+How could Festus write legal transfer papers to Rome?
+Festus saw the experienced Jewish leader, Agrippa II, visiting Caesarea to make a call on the new governor, as his ticket for the task.
+Paul gives a defense before Agrippa.
+All assembled, including the tribunes of Caesarea (Acts 25:23), agreed Paul was innocent.
+The tribune who commanded Julius probably relayed all this information to his centurion, Julius, when giving him orders to take Paul to Rome.
+This likely communication positively impacted the future relationship of Paul and Julius.
+Note that the story of the journey to Rome starts in Acts 27:1, and the grammar suddenly shifts to first person plural, “we.”
 When Paul begins to move toward Rome—God's original will for Paul back in Ephesus on the 3MJ (Acts 19:21)—by no accident Luke decidedly rejoins the narrative storyline.
 Further, Luke is fronting himself as an eyewitness to the voyage and shipwreck of Paul.

 00:00